 Our team continues to grow!
 We are pleased to receive Dr. Shih-Wen Hu as part of the Wolfgang Lab.
 His public health and translational perspectives will be very valuable for the Wolfgang Lab projects.

-Isaac Hughes joined us as a new Lab member of the Wolfgang Lab.
-Isaac’s experience and personal goals will bring new interesting perspectives to the Wolfgang Lab.
+Isaac Hughes joined us as a new technician in the Wolfgang Lab.

 Congratulations to Cameron Prince for his admission to graduate school at the great Universidad Autónoma de Barcelona!
 We are excited that one of our Lab members will be studying abroad.
-We wish all the best for Cameron.
+We wish all the best for Cameron in his next adventure!

 A new post-doc position is now available in the Wolfgang Lab!